 You want a new beginning in the workplace.
 Returning to work after you chose to retire can be a challenge.
 Once you retire, it can be difficult to return, so you must be highly motivated.
 There may be age discrimination, and if you’ve been retired a year or more, be ready to discuss the “employment gap” on your resume.
 It may cause potential employers to question your dedication.

 You’ve got a fantastic idea for a new business.
 If you have many years of experience working for others, it may be the time to put it to use for yourself by starting your own business.
 If you have a really good idea for a business, age shouldn’t matter.

 You want to pursue your passion.
 After you have a secure retirement income from Social Security benefits, investments or a pension, you have the freedom to take a risk on a passion-driven career.

-For more information visit our Wichita KS Estate Planning Attorney website
+For more information visit my Wichita Estate Planning Attorney website

 Reference: MoneyTalksNews (June 23, 2020) “8 Signs That It’s Time for You to Unretire”